tpolvinen/cityzer-front/README.md

 # cityzer-front
-Front-end for Softala 3 2017
+Front end for Softala 3 project for Cityzer